Tech Tip #1

 With the winter months upon us, greater care must be made to keep an eye on your instrument for the adverse effects of low humidity.
 With the drier air of this season, humidity levels in our homes can drop to dangerous levels.
 Most instruments like to see a relative humidity (RH) of 45%-50%.
 Homes with fireplaces or woodburning stoves can drive RH levels into the danger zone VERY quickly.
 Players with acoustic instruments in particular should keep their instruments in their cases to slow down any changes in temperature and RH.

-Please give me a call with any questions, or stop by the shop and I’ll have a look.
+Please give me a call with any questions, or stop by the shop with your instrument and I’ll be happy to have a look.